Which private search engine is the most private?

-With so many search engines already on the market, and privacy gaining in popularity, you may not be surprised to hear about how many search engines ask to be included on my site ThinkPrivacy (https://www.thinkprivacy.ch).
+With so many search engines already on the market and privacy gaining in popularity, you may not be surprised to hear about how many search engines ask to be included on my site ThinkPrivacy.
 With an influx of new services comes questions about who you can trust, what makes them different from each other, and who is giving me the best search results.

-I eliminated all search engines who collect even partial IP addresses or shared identifying information with advertisers or those processing their search results.
+I eliminated all search engines that collect even partial IP addresses or share identifying information with advertisers and/or those processing their search results.

-I was left with Startpage, DuckDuckGo, Mojeek, and SearX.
+In the end, I was left with Startpage, DuckDuckGo, Mojeek, and SearX.
 Here, I will focus on the first three.
-I won’t dive into SearX because it is best served as a self-hosted search option which can be programmed to scrape results from any search engine you please and is reserved for the more advanced user or someone with a more serious threat model (https://www.startpage.com/blog/privacy-awareness/first-step-toward-privacy-design-threat-model).
+I won’t dive into SearX because it is best served as a self-hosted search option that can be programmed to scrape results from any search engine you please.
+Usually, SearX is used by more advanced users or people with a more serious threat model.

 - IP Address Protection: When you visit Startpage, their servers change your IP address to 0.0.0.0 rather than logging any amount of your IP address.

-- Revenue Model & Search Index Partner(s): Startpage makes it money via ads that are served though Google’s Ad Network.
-Ads are served based on search term alone and not the user’s profile or previous searches.
+- Revenue Model & Search Index Partner(s): Startpage makes its money via ads that are served through Google’s Ad Network.
+Ads are served based on search terms alone and not the user’s profile or previous searches.
 Google does not receive any identifiable information about the user.
 When it comes to search results, they pull their results directly and anonymously from Google.

 - Features: Anonymous View.
 With Anonymous Views, users can open search results through a proxy server that acts much like a VPN or Tor browser, hiding the users IP and other identifiable information from the page being visited.